DPS0340/LocalDocsViewer/README.md

 ## Motivation
 I prefer dark mode and spend 6h~/day in reading.

-but when open local pdf file in chrome, its whole extension(includes dark mode) is prevented from working.
+but when i open local pdf file in chrome, its whole extension(includes dark mode) is prevented from working.

 it causes imbalance of illumination.